nikitavoloboev/data/docs/programming-languages/rust/rust-libraries/rust-libraries.md

 - [macho-unwind-info](https://github.com/mstange/macho-unwind-info) - Parser for Apple's Compact Unwinding Format, which is used in the \_\_unwind_info section of mach-O binaries.
 - [rust-icns](https://github.com/mdsteele/rust-icns) - Rust library for encoding/decoding Apple Icon Image (.icns) files.
 - [DmgWiz](https://github.com/citruz/dmgwiz) - Extract filesystem data from DMG files.
+- [mach2](https://github.com/JohnTitor/mach2) - Rust interface to the user-space API of the Mach 3.0 kernel exposed in /usr/include/mach that underlies macOS and is linked via libSystem.

 ## Macros